PollyHannah/Phylogenomic-study/README.md

 ### Generate gene trees
 Now we generate gene trees for each multiple sequence alignment using IQ-TREE.
 A script to run IQ-TREE on each multiple sequence alignment at the family, genus, and species level, can be found below.
-The script will determine the best-fit substitution model for each alignment usnig ModelFinder with 1000 bootstraps using ultrafast bootstrap (UFboot).
+The script will determine the best-fit substitution model for each alignment using ModelFinder with 1000 bootstraps using ultrafast bootstrap (UFboot).
 The newly developed substitution models generated as part of the previous step (Q. iridoviridae and Q.mcv) will also be considered by IQ-TREE.
 Before you run the script, make sure you have the substitution models (available in this repository [here](https://github.com/PollyHannah/Phylogenomic-study/tree/main/qmaker) in the directory from which you run the script.
 To run the script, go
 ```bash
 bash script_14_iqtree.sh
 ```